jamesmehorter/device-theme-switcher/readme.txt

 == Frequently Asked Questions ==

-**How do I display a link in my handheld theme for users to "View Full Website"?**
+= How do I display a link in my handheld theme for users to "View Full Website"? =

 This plugin creates two widgets for doing just that!
 Or you can use the template tags below.